The Towers (Narragansett, Rhode Island): History

 The Narragansett Pier Casino was the center of social life in Narragansett during the late 19th century.
+Not a casino in the modern gambling definition, casinos of this era were the central gathering place for social and private communities for games, dancing, parties, and fellowship.
 The Narragansett Pier Casino rivaled the Newport Casino’s popularity as a resort for the social elite until it burned to the ground in 1900.

 Built between 1883 and 1886, the Narragansett Pier Casino was a fine example of Victorian Shingle style architecture (a variation of Queen Anne style architecture in the United States), designed by McKim, Mead, and White.
 The Casino offered a variety of sports, including boating, tennis, billiards, bowling, cards, and shooting, restaurants, stores, reading rooms, a theater, a bandstand, a ballroom, and a beautiful beach.

 The Narragansett Pier Casino thrived during the Gilded Age until it burned down during the Great Fire of September 12, 1900.
 That day, a fire broke out in the neighboring Rockingham Hotel.
 The flames spread quickly to the Casino, leaving only the granite walls of The Towers standing.
 More recently Hurricane Sandy has uncovered the foundation and part of the old boardwalk belonging to the old casino that had been buried by sand.

 Today, the Narragansett Towers are the only remaining part of the original Narragansett Pier Casino, having survived a number of fires, nor'easters, and hurricanes.
 It is one of the most recognizable landmarks in Narragansett.
 The Towers currently hosts weddings, dances, dinners, plays, and fashion shows.
 Its location adjacent to Narragansett town beach makes it an ideal venue for social events.